lmjohns3/theanets/docs/creating.rst

 In ``theanets``, a network model is a subclass of :class:`Network
 <theanets.feedforward.Network>`.
 Its primary defining characteristics are the
-implementations of the :func:`Network.error()
+implementation of the :func:`Network.error()
-<theanets.feedforward.Network.error>` and :func:`Network.setup_vars()
+<theanets.feedforward.Network.error>` method, and the definition of the
-<theanets.feedforward.Network.setup_vars>` methods.
+variables that the model requires during training.

 The ``error`` method defines the error function for the model, as a function of the output of the network, and any internal symbolic variables that the model defines.
 The error is an important (and sometimes the only) component of the loss that model trainers attempt to minimize during the learning process.

-The ``setup_vars`` method defines the variables that the network requires for computing an error value.
-All variables that are required to compute the error must be defined in this method.

 In the brief discussion below, we assume that the network has some set of parameters :math:`\theta`.
 In the feedforward pass, the network computes some